mridubhatnagar/blogs-backup/ckywr0krc04uoe5s1dube9pdg.md

 Keep practicing.
 Once, you fall in love with the process.
 Everyday grinding is a humbling experience.
 There would be good days, there would bad days.
 By the end of it.
 It is quite certain that you'll learn.

 ## Give it time
 There is no answer to how much time it would take to learn a certain skill.
-People like certainty, that is why people around are selling certainty.
+People like certainty, that is why people around sell certainty.
 There is a swimming channel on YouTube run by swimming coach Michael Nitro.
 He ends each of his videos by saying:

 - Don't get frustrated
 - Have Patience